-Or, if there are no other third party applications feeding into QuickBooks, you can mark the vendor/customer name with a hyphen (or other symbol) so they are easily identified in the 'Bill Pay' window when they appear in QuickBooks.
+2. Or, if there are no other third party applications feeding into QuickBooks, you can mark the vendor/customer name with a hyphen (or other symbol) at the end of the name so they are easily identified in the 'Bill Pay' window when they appear in QuickBooks.

-When paying bills in QuickBooks, and you are just paying the ACH vendors, for instance, mark to 'Assign the check number' and leave it blank.
+- When paying bills in QuickBooks, and you are just paying the ACH vendors, mark to 'Assign the check number' and leave it blank.
 (The write-back feature will fill in the number in the register.)